emkcloud/obsidian-ui/docs/contents/icon.md

 ## Custom icons

-For add new icons, you can create the Blade files in the `resources/views/obsidian/icon/{set-name}/{icon-name}.blade.php` directory in your project.
+For add new icons, you can create the Blade files in the `resources/views/obsidian/icon/{set-name}/{icon-name}.blade.php` in your project.
 Once you've added your icons, use the same Blade directive as follows:

 ```php
 <x-obsidian::icon.{set-name}.{icon-name}/>